DanishAmjad12/JetpackComposeUIBasic/README.md

 * How to add a button
 * How to add a style on text

-# How to define a Text Element in Your Layout File:
+# Define a Text Element in Your Layout File:
 ```Kotlin
 setContent {
     Text("Hello Text")
 }
 ```

-# How to Add a Composable Function:
+# Add a Composable Function:
+We just need to add a @Composable annotation
  ```Kotlin
  @Composable
 fun ComposableFunction(name: String) {